-This program prepares students for leadership positions in public educational institutions.
-With a focus on developmental and constructivist approaches to education, the program teaches school leaders to test theory in practice, anticipate consequences, and evaluate outcomes in a wide range of educational settings.
+This credential program prepares students for leadership positions in public educational institutions and emphasizes developmental and constructivist approaches to education.
+School leaders learn to test theory in practice, anticipate consequences, and evaluate outcomes in a wide range of educational settings.
 Graduates have a strong record of becoming successful school administrators and leaders in educational reform.

 - Credential-based: Students may study to apply for two credentials that certify them to become school administrators in California's K–12 public school system: the Preliminary Administrative Services Credential, Tier I, and the Professional Clear Administrative Credential, Tier II.

 - One-year commitment: The course work for the ASC Tier I credential may be completed in one year, with evening classes and meetings.

 Students work with their advisors to develop a coherent program of study that reflects their particular interests, and they create a professional portfolio as a capstone project.
 The credential is usually studied for in conjunction with either the MA in educational leadership or EdD in educational leadership.
 See the Requirements page for a list of courses required for this program; see the Course Descriptions page for paragraph-length descriptions of individual courses.

 The program values the students' ability to perform well and the rigor of their research.
 However, the real test of a novice administrator is at the school site, where they may use their growing knowledge and skills in a leadership capacity.
 Students are assigned mentor principals and field supervisors who support their leadership growth through reflective conversations, advice, and by modeling appropriate practice.